Hard Drive Making Grinding Noise? Urgent Steps for Critical Failure

 This field is hidden when viewing the form

-• Immediate Action: Power off the drive instantly.
+• Immediate Action: Power off instantly.

-Frequently Asked Questions About Grinding Hard Drives
+Frequently Asked Questions

 While extremely rare exceptions might exist (like severe motor bearing failure causing contact), a distinct, loud metallic grinding or scraping sound during operation is overwhelmingly indicative of a read/write head crash with platter contact.
 It should always be treated as such with immediate power-off.